Handley Page HP.115: Glider

 At the first meeting of the Supersonic Transport Committee in 1956, the need for a dedicated low-speed testbed aircraft was decided to be paramount.
 As the envisioned test aircraft was only required to fly at very low speeds, it had been originally decided that an unpowered glider would be sufficient.
 This determination had led to an official specification being formulated after an outline for such an aircraft had been submitted by Slingsby Sailplanes.
 Development of this glider was awarded to Slingsby, who commenced work on the Slingsby T.48 thereafter.

 However, after the operating costs involved in the test programme were reviewed, it was forecast that a powered version would achieve 200% more flying time at 95% less cost per hour.
-Each flight with the glider required it to be towed by an aircraft, such as the English Electric Canberra bomber, to a relatively high altitude of around 30,000 ft (9,140 m).
-Furthermore, Barnes alleges that some officials, including Godfrey Lee and Charles Joy, favoured metal construction for greater strength; other figures desired the ability to explore the Dutch roll phenomenon and take-offs (both necessitating a powered aircraft).
-For a variety of factors, development of the T.48 was terminated and a revised specification around a self-propelled aircraft was issued during December 1959.
+Each flight with the glider required it to be towed by an aircraft, like the English Electric Canberra bomber, to a relatively high altitude of around 30,000 ft.
+Furthermore, Barnes alleges that some officials, including Godfrey Lee and Charles Joy, favoured metal construction for greater strength; other figures desired the ability to explore the Dutch roll phenomenon and take-offs (both requiring a powered aircraft).
+For a variety of factors, development of the T.48 was terminated and a revised specification for a self-propelled aircraft was issued in December 1959.

 Powered

 The British aircraft manufacturer Handley Page, who had submitted their HP.115 proposal, was authorised to proceed with construction of a single aircraft This work was largely undertaken at the firm's existing facility in Cricklewood.
 The HP.115 featured a delta wing of very low aspect ratio, which was swept at 75° and featured trailing edge elevons, spring servo-tabs, and anti-balance tabs to provide optimal lateral and longitudinal sensitivity.
 Infinitely variable perforated air brakes arranged as split flaps were present at 50% chord, and were actuated pneumatically using a pre-charged air bottle.
 The airfoil section was a modified bi-convex type with the maximum thickness at 4% of the chord.
 This section was chosen as being representative of the type likely to be adopted for a supersonic transport.
-It had a favourable chordwise distribution of cross-sectional area and hence a low wave drag in supersonic flight.
+It had a favourable chordwise distribution of cross-sectional area and hence low wave drag in supersonic flight.
 A unique plywood leading edge was employed wherein new sections of different degrees of camber could be substituted, although in practice this feature was never used.